suffolklibraries/sljekyll/health/_posts/2018-10-10-open-space-timetable-newmarket-oct-2018.md

 ---
 layout: sidebar-right
-title: 'Open Space &#8211; Newmarket Library timetable for 10 October - 21 November 2018'
+title: 'Open Space &#8211; Newmarket Library timetable for 10 October - 19 December 2018'
 date: 2018-10-10
 author: sarah-lungley
 category: health
-excerpt: "Here is the new timetable for Open Space at Newmarket Library for 10 October - 21 November 2018!
+excerpt: "Here is the new timetable for Open Space at Newmarket Library for 10 October - 19 December 2018!
 Lots of exciting things coming up and some great discussions."
 breadcrumb: health
 sidebar: health
 ---

 ![Open Space logo](/images/featured/featured-open-space-logo.jpg)

-Here is the new timetable for Open Space at Newmarket Library for 10 October - 21 November 2018!
+Here is the new timetable for Open Space at Newmarket Library for 10 October - 19 December 2018!
 Lots of exciting things coming up and some great discussions.

 If you have any questions please do get in touch, or just come along to a session on Wednesdays at [Newmarket Library](/libraries/newmarket-library/)&#8211; all are welcome!